 The hidden cost of hosting a website.
 Most online website builders come as an all-in-one platform.
 It means you can only host your website or register a domain name through them.
-For a startup that is yet to make profits, paying about $60/yr may be discouraging.
+For a startup that is yet to make profits, paying about $60/yr may be discouraging hence you can consider a fast host like A2 Hosting which has over 99.9% uptime.
 Users should be able to choose a place to host their website.
-It can be an already registered personal domain, Google cloud, local drive or even Github instead of depending on a website builder provider.
+It can be an already registered personal domain, Google cloud, local drive, or even Github instead of depending on a website builder provider.

 Offline Website Builders as a Solution